Fear of the dark: Nyctophobia

-Nyctophobia (or Noctophobia) is a phobia characterized by a severe fear of the night.
+Nyctophobia (or noctophobia) is a phobia characterized by a severe fear of the night.
 It is triggered by the brain's disfigured perception of what would, or could, happen when in a night-time environment.
-It can also be temporarily triggered if the mind is unsteady or scared about recent events or ideas, or a partaking in content the brain considers a threat (examples could include indulging in horror content, witnessing vulgar actions, or having linked dark environments to prior events or ideas that disturb the mind).
+It can also be temporarily triggered if the mind is unsteady or scared about recent events or ideas, or a partaking in content the brain considers a threat (examples could include indulging in horror content, or having linked dark environments to prior events or ideas that disturb the mind).
 Normally, since humans are not nocturnal by nature, they are usually a bit more cautious or alert at night than in the day, since the dark is a vastly different environment.
 Nyctophobia produces symptoms beyond the normal instinctive parameters, such as breathlessness, excessive sweating, nausea, dry mouth, feeling sick, shaking, heart palpitations, inability to speak or think clearly or sensation of detachment from reality and death.
 Nyctophobia can be severely detrimental physically and mentally if these symptoms are not resolved.
-There are many types of therapies to help manage Nyctophobia.
+There are many types of therapies to help manage nyctophobia.

 Nyctophobia may also be tied to nocturnal creatures, whether fictional or real.
-For instance someone who experiences Sanguivoriphobia, a fear of vampires, might also experience Nyctophobia due to an association with vampires.
-Or someone with Chiroptophobia, or fear of bats, might also likewise have Nyctophobia due to their association with the night or dark spaces.
+For instance, someone who experiences sanguivoriphobia, a fear of vampires, might also experience nyctophobia due to an association with vampires.
+Similarly, someone with chiroptophobia, or fear of bats, might also likewise have nyctophobia due to their association with the night or dark spaces.

 Exposure therapy can be very effective when exposing the person to darkness.
 With this method a therapist can help with relaxation strategies such as meditation.
-Another form of therapy is Cognitive Behavioral Therapy.
-Therapists can help guide patients with behavior routines that are performed daily and nightly to reduce the symptoms associated with Nyctophobia.
-In severe cases, anti-depressants and anti-anxiety medication drugs can be effective to those dealing with symptoms that may not be manageable if therapy could not reduce the symptoms of Nyctophobia.
+Another form of therapy is cognitive behavioural therapy.
+Therapists can help guide patients with behavior routines that are performed daily and nightly to reduce the symptoms associated with nyctophobia.
+In severe cases, anti-depressants and anti-anxiety medication drugs can be effective to those dealing with symptoms that may not be manageable if therapy could not reduce the symptoms of nyctophobia.

 Despite its pervasive nature, there has been a lack of etiological research on the subject.
 Nyctophobia is generally observed in children but, according to J. Adrian Williams' article "Indirect Hypnotic Therapy of Nyctophobia: A Case Report", many clinics with pediatric patients have a great chance of having adults who have nyctophobia.
 The same article states that "the phobia has been known to be extremely disruptive to adult patients and... incapacitating".

 The word nyctophobia comes from the Greek νυκτός, nyktos, genitive of νύξ, nyx, "night" and φόβος, phobos, "fear".

 Scotophobia

 Although not clinically recognised, scotophobia has gained traction in social circles, it is often described as a more vague version of Nyctophobia, being ascribed only to darkness or dark spaces.
-Those suffering from scotophobia might fear dark basements, tunnels, forests, rooms or other spaces without light.
+Those suffering from scotophobia might fear dark basements, attics, tunnels, forests, rooms, or other spaces without light.